drBenway/pixi-vn-wiki/start/why.md

 ### Conclusion

-Finally my personal conclusion is that, if any of these points describes you, then Pixi’VN is not for you:

-* You've never programmed or/and want to get away from programming as much as possible.
-(In the future, a library could be created that allows you to create a visual novel with Pixi’VN using an interface without having to program)
-* Besides showing text and images with transitions or other effects, you don't want to implement anything else, either now or in the future (e.g. minigames).

-If these points don't describe you then Pixi’VN is for you.
+Finally my personal conclusion is that, you know object-oriented programming and you want to create a visual novel with various features (for example, minigames, etc...) you should use Pixi’VN.
+If you are not a programmer and you want to create a visual novel quickly and easily, you can use Ren'Py.